 Effective formative assessor requires someone who has the necessary depth of content knowledge of the subject s/he is teaching.
 Evaluation in the classroom motivates tutor-student relationship in formative assessment but it was observed that most teachers were not using concrete evaluation feedbacks.
 Effective use of rewards in formative classroom motivates students to take part in classroom activities.
-Students get on board in lesson delivery when they are motivated with good remarks when they respond to questions correctly.
+Students get on board in lesson delivery when they are motivated with good remarks.